 Beans are easy to grow, they help improve soil structure, and they add nitrogen to the soil.
 They can also become infected with bean yellow mosaic.

-There are three different bean mosaic diseases that occur here in California: bean common mosaic, cucumber mosaic, and bean yellow mosaic.
+There are three different bean mosaic diseases that commonly occur in North America: bean common mosaic, cucumber mosaic, and bean yellow mosaic.
 These are all viral diseases that cause downward cupping and wrinkling of leaves, especially as leaves get older, along with the telltale mosaic pattern.
 Bean leaves that develop a bright yellow mosaic pattern may be infected with the bean yellow mosaic virus.
 There are several strains of bean yellow mosaic (BYM).
 In addition to beans, bean yellow mosaic can infect peas, peanuts, soybeans, black locust, and fenugreek.

 Bean yellow mosaic symptoms